JuliaHong21/Data_Engineering_Udacity/README.md

 ### Cloud Data Warehouses

 Sharpen your data warehousing skills and deepen your understanding of data infrastructure.
 Create cloud-based data warehouses on Amazon Web Services (AWS).
+(Redshift)

 ### Spark and Data Lakes

 Understand the big data ecosystem and how to use Spark to work with massive datasets.
 Store big data in a data lake and query it with Spark.
+(DataFrame, SparkSQL, S3, EMR)

 ### Data Pipelines with Airflow